 Once you've reached the member's area you're told to be on the lookout for email invites dropping into your inbox.

-Survey Squad are scored a not so impressive 2.1 out of a possible 5 star rating with SurveyPolice.com with a handful of issues coming up time and again.
+Survey Squad score a not so impressive 2.1 stars out of a possible 5-star rating on SurveyPolice.com, with a handful of issues coming up time and again.

-I just don't understand why they don't do what Swagbucks do and pay via Paypal where the payment is received instantly!
+I just don't understand why they don't just do what Swagbucks do and pay via Paypal where the payment is received instantly!

 Many Survey Squad members complain about not being able to actually qualify for a single survey despite responding to every email invite for over a year.

-This is really disappointing especially when you think about all the questions they ask you at the beginning.
-I get that some companies are only looking for feedback from a specific group of people but this site already has a ton of information about you from your profile, including age, race and location.
+I totally get that some companies are looking for feedback from a specific group of people but this site already has a ton of information about you from your profile, including age, race and location.

-Is Survey Squad legit?
+Is Survey Squad A Scam Or Legit?

 But is Survey Squad a worthwhile money maker for you?

-I followed this free beginners training course that you might want to check out.
-It’ll show you everything you need to know about making serious money online.
+Check it out, it'll show you everything you need to know about making serious money online.